 Manali – Keylong / Jispa (Day 1) and Keylong / Jispa – Sarchu / Pang (Day 2) and Sarchu / Pang – Leh (Day 3)

 Very few people follow this option due to lack of time and to save money for the ultimate heaven.
-If these two things have no place for consideration at your grounds then I will say just go with it and you will make your journey on Manali – Leh Highway much more than a memorable experience :).
+If these two things have no place for consideration at your grounds, then I will say go with it, and you will make your journey on Manali – Leh Highway much more than a memorable experience :).

 List of Accommodation or Stay Options on Manali – Leh Highway

 Its always better to know or have the list of all accommodation places on Manali – Leh Highway before you travel on it because in such unpredictable terrain you can never predict what can come to your rescue.
-So, having as much details as possible about the place is always favorable.
+So, having as many details as possible about the place is always favorable.

 Acclimatization and its importance on Manali – Leh Highway

 After crossing Patseo or Deepak Tal you are bound to run this high road to Ladakh above 4000 Mtrs until you descend from Taglang La towards Rumste / Upshi.
-However, with little prevention and care you can combat or minimize the effects of altitude sickness.
+However, with little prevention and care, you can combat or minimize the effects of altitude sickness.

 - On Manali – Leh Highway, do stay at either Keylong or Jispa which are lower in altitude than Sarchu and Pang to minimize the effects of mountain sickness.